AeroGauge: Reception

-AeroGauge was met with universally mediocre reviews.
+AeroGauge was met with mixed reception.
 The game held a 58% on the review aggregation website GameRankings based on 12 reviews.
 Chief among the criticisms were the extreme pop up, the absence of weapons and power-ups, the limited variety of tracks, and the excessively high difficulty, with controls that make it difficult to master even basic maneuvers and AI opponents which race so flawlessly that even a single mistake is enough to cost the player all chance of victory.
 Kraig Kujawa of Electronic Gaming Monthly said the pop-up is "so extreme in places that it can mess you up by inconveniently popping things up in front of you at inopportune times.
 This adds a little frustration to a game that isn't too much fun to begin with."
 GamePro remarked, "Aero Gauge looks impressive at first, serving up wickedly fast hovercraft racing in 3D space, tight two-player split-screen battles, and tracks packed with thrilling loops and tunnels that harken back to the arcade classic Stun Runner.
 Unfortunately, the game's sparse features (a skimpy lineup of vehicles and tracks and no weapons) and serious draw-in problems quickly limit the fun."